 Software on Apple iPad 9th Gen

 Apps like Lumafusion for video editing and ProCreate for illustrating are very popular for use on iPads.
-For illustrating we can use only the 1st Gen Apple pencil as it’s the only version it supports.
-There are third-party cheaper options available but the Apple pencil is the best one to use with an iPad.
+For illustration, we can use only the 1st Gen Apple pencil as it’s the only version it supports.
+There are third-party cheaper options available but the Apple Pencil is the best one to use with an iPad.

 Battery and Camera